jenkinsci/datadog-plugin/README.md

 }
 ```

-In scripted pipeline, wrap the relevant section with the datadog step like so:
+In scripted pipelines, wrap the relevant section with the `datadog` step like so:

 ```groovy
 datadog(testVisibility: [ enabled: true, serviceName: "my-service", languages: ["JAVA"], additionalVariables: [:] ]) {